 As a microcosm of the camp, we make sure the bunk experience reflects our most important principles.
-Counselors are trained to nurture a caring environment, to resolve conflicts with fairness, and to set an example with patience and good character.
+Counselors are trained to nurture a caring environment, resolve conflicts with fairness, and set an example with patience and good character.
 Decisions and responsibilities that affect the bunk are often handled communally, teaching our campers the value of compromise and cooperation.
 There are labels around the bunk space in Hebrew, bringing the language of Israel into the living area.

 Not to mention—it’s really fun!
 Playing games, telling jokes, sharing secrets… bunk life is like having a massive slumber party for three weeks!